Sakshi-saini7/BFSI_Project/README.md

 To run the BFSI project:

-Ensure the MySQL database is set up and the schema is created (refer to the Database section).
+Ensure the MySQL database is set up and the schema is created.

 Activate your virtual environment (if not already active).